sa-koitchio/beatsaber-to-adhs/README.md

 It will pass 2 string parameters:
 If the player is playing a song, the first parameter will contain the song name, the second will be the song artist.
 If in any other room, it will pass 2x "Menu".
 The API may change in the future.

+# Using Undertale Mod Tool

+The game was compiled using GameMaker Studio 1.4 default compiler (not YYC) so you can also use the Undertale Mod Tool to make changes directly to the data.win